 j.
 Maintenance of Evaluation/Reevaluation Records.
-Per 42 CFR §441.303(c)(3), the State assures that written and/or electronically retrievable documentation of all evaluations and reevaluations are maintained for a minimum period of 3 years as required in 45 CFR §92.42.
+Per 42 CFR §441.303(c)(3), the state assures that written and/or electronically retrievable documentation of all evaluations and reevaluations are maintained for a minimum period of 3 years as required in 45 CFR §92.42.
 Specify the location(s) where records of evaluations and reevaluations of level of care are maintained:

-The record of evaluation and re-evaluations of records are stored in the Medicaid electronic case management system, which is maintained by the Medicaid agency in its central office.
+The records of evaluations and re-evaluations of level of care are stored in the Medicaid electronic case management system, which is maintained by the Medicaid agency (DHCF) at its central office.